Impact measurement: a shared challenge with producers or an imposed standard?

 0 commentaires

-The third round table of the FARM Foundation's international conference, held on January 28, 2025 at the Cité internationale universitaire de Paris, explored the central issue of inclusion.[1] agricultural producers in measuring the impact of investments.
+The third round table of the FARM Foundation International Conference, held on January 28, 2025 at the Cité Internationale Universitaire de Paris, explored the central issue of inclusion.[1] agricultural producers in measuring the impact of investments.
 Moderated by François Doligez, agricultural economist and member of the Foundation's Scientific Council, representatives from the agricultural, financial, and research sectors shared their perspectives on the challenges, risks, and opportunities surrounding the development of impact measurement tools.
 A fundamental issue: how can we ensure that impact assessments meet the expectations of producers, in particular, and not just the demands of donors?

 The discussions highlighted that impact measurement can be neither neutral nor universal: it only gains relevance when it becomes a shared tool for listening, learning, and improvement.
 Provided that all stakeholders are involved and the diversity of expectations is recognized, it can transform a formal obligation into a real lever for an agricultural and food transition that benefits everyone.